Email FacebookTwitterMenu burgerClose thin

 Share

 Discretionary income is a term commonly mentioned in conjunction with budgeting and student loans.
 Essentially, it’s the amount of money you can spend or save after you take care of all necessary expenses and income taxes.
-Discretionary income usually changes on an annual basis based on contributing factors that are both in and out of your control.
-So regardless of whether you’re getting together your annual budget or applying for a student loan, learning about discretionary income is important.
-If you have questions, speak with a financial advisor who serves your area.
+It usually changes on an annual basis based on contributing factors that are both in and out of your control.
+Regardless of whether you’re working on your annual budget or applying for a student loan, learning about discretionary income is important.
+If you have questions, consider speaking with a financial advisor.

 How Discretionary Income Impacts Student Loans

-It’s easy to see how disposable and discretionary income hold value in the context of a budget.
+It’s easy to see how income holds value in the context of a budget.
 When it comes to federal student aid and student loans, though, discretionary income means something slightly different.
-According to the U.S. Department of Education, “discretionary income is the difference between your annual income and 150% of the poverty guideline for your family size and state of residence.”
+According to the U.S. Department of Education, “Discretionary income is the difference between your annual income and 150% of the poverty guideline for your family size and state of residence.”

-This type of discretionary income is used to determine the federal student loan repayment plans that are available to a borrower.
-With multiple repayment plans offered, the goal is to both reduce the number of student loan defaults and make payments more affordable for all borrowers.
+This type of income is used to determine the federal student loan repayment plans that are available to a borrower.
+With multiple repayment plans available, the goal is to both reduce student loan defaults and make payments more affordable.
 Some of these are called income-driven repayment (IDR) plans.

 The aforementioned poverty guidelines are used to determine financial eligibility for various federally funded programs, including higher education financial assistance.
 Each year, the federal government releases a poverty guideline for every state and Washington, D.C.
 But since the cost of living is much higher in Alaska and Hawaii, these states receive unique poverty guidelines.

 To calculate the poverty guideline, the government combines census data and the annual consumer price index (CPI) adjusted for inflation.
 The resulting number sets a minimum amount of income a family would need to take care of their bare necessities, like food and housing.
-Note that the poverty guideline is not intended to illustrate cost of living, but rather the income level of those officially in poverty.
+Note that the poverty guideline is not intended to illustrate cost of living.
+Rather, it’s the income level of those officially in poverty.

 How to Calculate Discretionary Income

-To determine your discretionary income, you will need the following information:
+To determine your discretionary income, you’ll need the following information:

 • Your adjusted gross income (AGI) as reported on your taxes